oracle/pgql-lang/pages/pgql-1.3-spec.md

 and [Oracle Big Data Spatial and Graph](https://www.oracle.com/database/technologies/bigdata-spatialandgraph.html).

 Backwards compatibility is maintained by accepting PGQL 1.0, PGQL 1.1, PGQL 1.2 and PGQL 1.3 queries interchangeably.
 The changes to unquoted identifiers, string literals and SELECT and GROUP BY clauses described below are only effective when using the new `SELECT ..
-FROM MATCH ..` query style such that queries written in older versions of PGQL are not affected." %}
+FROM MATCH ..` style of PGQL 1.3." %}

 ## Changelog